...

 3. Finally, obtain legal or financial counselling.

-• Children's court, this is a court that handles matters related to children.
-As such, we don't usually see financial outcomes from the children's court.
+• Children's court handles matters related to children.
+As such, we don't usually see financial outcomes from the Children's Court.

-Related article from Legal Aid Victoria: The Victorian courts and tribunals
+For more information, you can refer to the related article from Legal Aid Victoria: The Victorian courts and tribunals

 Related Articles: